Missouri House moves to strengthen open records law

 - Springsteen, mom dance together to celebrate her birthday

+The attorney general’s office already has lawyers investigating state agencies over alleged violations, and the bill would create a new office to ensure separation between attorneys suing and defending public agencies.
+That office would also centralize where local agencies could go to for legal advice.

+There are only a few weeks left in the legislative session for bills to become law, and the bill must be voted on again before it heads to the Senate.

-Some lawmakers expressed concern that the bill was being used as a political tool to defend Hawley against charges that he hasn’t investigated the governor aggressively enough.
+Some lawmakers expressed concern that the bill was being used as a political tool to defend Hawley against Democratic charges that he hasn’t investigated the governor aggressively enough.

-The bill must be voted on again before it goes to the House.
+Hawley, who is running for U.S. Senate against Democratic Sen. Claire McCaskill, announced Tuesday that he believed Greitens may have broken the law as he was campaigning for governor when he took a donor list from a charity he co-founded without the charity’s permission and used it for political purposes.
+Hawley has also said allegations about Greitens’ behavior during a 2015 extramarital affair, detailed in a House committee report released last week, were potential grounds for impeachment.
+Both Hawley and Greitens are Republicans.

+Greitens has denied committing any crimes, and his attorney has called into question Hawley’s ability to investigate him impartially.

 The bills are HB 2523 and HB 2524